Help Your Kids Take Action Against Racism

 treated when they are included, is important.
 When you read a book or

-watch TV with your girl, are there any diverse characters at all?
-If
+watch TV with your girl, are the characters diverse?
+If there are

 reflect stereotypes or do they have dimension?
 Beyond characters in

 books and movies, when she’s in school and learning about history,

 whose history is she learning about?

 Whenever you’re met with exclusion based on race, ask if she thinks that’s fair, how it makes her feel, and how your family might work together to fight these everyday types of racism.